The Walking Dead

 “Every rumor has a small grain of truth within it,” Casimer answered with a wan smile on his face.
 He unbuttoned his shirt to reveal a set of stitches holding closed a puckered wound just a few inches below his heart.
 “There is very little difference between dead and gravely wounded to the rumormongers, but the distinction makes all the difference in the world to me.”

-Coming in early 2018 to E-book and Paperback format exclusively through Amazon.
+Coming in Summer 2018 in E-book and Paperback format.

 © 2017 Rachel R. Smith